soroushmoussavi/trees/README.md

 trees :
 ```
 ## Status
 Complete with a parser combinator supplied with [mpc](https://github.com/orangeduck/mpc), a low-level evaluation engine, and a robust error-handling scheme, <i> trees </i> now supports seven arithmetic and nine list-manipulation symbols.
+More coming soon ...